I'm Glad My Mom Died: Background

-McCurdy was a professional actress from age six until she announced that she had permanently stopped acting in 2017.
+McCurdy had been a professional actress from age six until she announced that she had permanently stopped acting in 2017.
 From 2009 to 2012, she was signed to Capitol Records Nashville, who released her self-titled debut studio album in 2012.

 McCurdy had previously written pieces in publications such as The Wall Street Journal and began writing personal essays shortly after.
 She sent some of the essays to her manager at the time, who encouraged her to write a book about her experiences.
 Rather than write a book, McCurdy created a one-woman show titled I'm Glad My Mom Died which she performed in Los Angeles and New York City.
-Plans to tour the show in other cities were canceled due to the COVID-19 pandemic, and she decided to write her material into a memoir.
+Plans to tour the show in other cities were canceled due to the COVID-19 pandemic; she decided to write her material into a memoir.

+McCurdy stated that she had rejected $300,000 from Nickelodeon not to talk publicly about her experiences at the network, including actions of a producer at Nickelodeon described pseudonymously as "The Creator".

 Book cover

 The cover features McCurdy looking up and holding a pink urn with decorative paper spilling out.
-About the decision to use the photo for the book cover, McCurdy told the Entertainment Weekly:
+About the decision to use the photo for the book cover, McCurdy told Entertainment Weekly:

-Synopsis

-In the memoir, McCurdy discusses her childhood as a successful child actress (including a strained relationship with a producer described only as "The Creator"), her brief foray into a country music career and the troubled and controlling relationship she had with her mother, Debra, who died from cancer in 2013.